 Tip: To ensure legibility in mobile devices, aim for 30–40 characters per line.
 This conservative estimate is half of the recommended 60–75 characters for desktop.

-Color is the most complicated area of visual design.
-Simplifying the color scheme improves the user experience while having too many colors can have a negative impact upon it.
-Say “No” for complicated color mixes!
+.
+Never use complicated color mixes.
 By modifying the saturation and brightness of a single hue, you can generate multiple colors, and color scheme that’s not overwhelming on the eye.

 Single-hue blue color scheme.
 Image credit: Smashing Magazine

-The app in example below has a monochromatic color scheme which is made up of different tones, shades and tints within a specific hue.
+The mobile app design in the example below has a monochromatic color scheme which is made up of different tones, shades, and tints within a specific hue, making more comfortable for the eye of the user:

 Image credit: Louis Saville